Top Rated Crankbait Fishing Lures for Freshwater Lakes: An Expert Guide

 • Buoyancy: Suspending

-• Standout Feature: Serrated lip reduces snagging on structure
+• Standout Feature: Serrated lip reduces snagging on structures

-• Pro Tip: Slow roll with intermittent pauses to hook finicky bass.
+• Pro Tip: Slow roll with intermittent pauses to entice finicky bass.

 3. Model C: Rip–N–Roll Fat Lip